strimzi/proposals/062-UseKRaft-feature-gate-promotion.md

 In addition, the KRaft clusters do not need the ZooKeeper configuration.
 So the `.spec.zookeeper` section will be made optional as well.

-For ZooKeeper clusters, the validation of these fields will be done inside the Strimzi operator.
+For ZooKeeper-based Kafka clusters, the validation of these fields will be done inside the Strimzi operator.
 Additionally, CEL validation rules will be considered as they might allow us to do additional validation on the Kubernetes level.
+The validation will check if the cluster is ZooKeeper-based and in that case require the fields mentioned above.

 For Kafka clusters using the node pools, a warning will be raised by the operator when the ignored `.spec.kafka.replicas` and `.spec.kafka.storage` fields are used.
-For KRaft based clusters, a warning will be raised when `.spec.zookeeper` section is used.
+For KRaft-based clusters, a warning will be raised when `.spec.zookeeper` section is used.

 ### Safety check for existing clusters

 For existing clusters, a safety check will be implemented to prevent users from switching existing ZooKeeper-based clusters to Kraft-based cluster (or vice-versa) by mistake.
-This check will used the `.status.kafkaMetadataState` field in the `Kafka` custom resource to prevent any undesired switching between ZooKeeper-based and Kraft-based clusters (that has to be done via the migration process).
+This check will use the `.status.kafkaMetadataState` field in the `Kafka` custom resource to prevent any unintentional switching between ZooKeeper-based and Kraft-based clusters.
+Switching cluster management modes must be performed through a migration process.
 This field is already defined in [Strimzi Proposal #59 - ZooKeeper to KRaft migration](https://github.com/strimzi/proposals/blob/main/059-zk-kraft-migration.md).
 The check will compare the desired cluster type with existing type and if they do not match, it will throw an exception and end the reconciliation.
 It will be implemented as part of the migration work if it is shipped in Strimzi 0.40.0.